QubesOS/qubes-doc/troubleshooting/install-nvidia-driver.md

 rpmbuild --nodeps -D "kernels `uname -r`" --rebuild nvidia-kmod-260.19.36-1.fc13.3.src.rpm
 ~~~

 In above command replace `uname -r` with kernel version from your Qubes dom0.
 If everything went right, you have now complete packages with nvidia drivers for Qubes system.
-Transfer them to dom0 (eg using USB stick) and install (using standard "yum install /path/to/file").
+Transfer them to dom0 (e.g. using a USB stick) and install (using standard "yum install /path/to/file").

 Then you need to disable nouveau (normally it is done by install scripts from nvidia package, but unfortunately it isn't compatible with Qubes...):